-An orangery is essentially a cross between a conservatory and a full single-storey extension, it gives you the benefits of a conservatory and the natural light you get from the high performance glass, whilst providing you will the privacy and cosy feel that you get from a solid single story extension.
+An orangery is essentially a cross between a conservatory and a full single-storey extension, it gives you the benefits of a conservatory and the natural light you get from the high-performance glass, whilst providing you will the privacy and cosy feel that you get from a solid single story extension.
 That seems to be the best way to imagine the main difference between an orangery and a conservatory.
-Because they are half way between conservatories and extensions, they offer the best of both builds whilst still reamining a cost-effective method of extending your home.
+Because they are halfway between conservatories and extensions, they offer the best of both builds whilst still remaining a cost-effective method of extending your home.

 We have now established the main difference between an orangery and a conservatory, so now you can explore the many different styles we have to offer!
 We supply and install Ultraframe products because they are the best on the market.
 The orangeries come in a choice of three designs which are; the Classic Orangery, Lantern Orangery and lastly the Contemporary Orangery.